15cm/keyboard/README.md

 - Swap Option with Command on external keyboard (Adjust keyboard mapping for PC to for Mac)

-    __Attetion: This feature is implemented by specified the external keyboard on which `Swap Option with Command` takes effect.
+    __Attetion: This feature acts on specified external keyboard(Cherry 3494, Minila Air so far).
 Therefore you should obtain information about your external keyboard by EventViewer(launched from the menu bar item of karabiner) and modify the corresponding code.__

 ## Set up